tarasap/Microcontroller-4031/README.md

 ## Session 3: GPIO Control and SysTick
 This session covers General Purpose Input/Output (GPIO) functionality, allowing students to control LEDs at the register level.
 Additionally, it includes work with the SysTick peripheral to enable precise time delays and system ticks.

+## Assignments and Projects
+Detailed descriptions of each assignment and project, including setup instructions and required files.